 Davis California 95817 United States

 - Mitchell Creinin, MD (ucdavis)

-Professor, Obstetrics and Gynecology.
-Authored (or co-authored) 274 research publications.
+Professor, Obstetrics and Gynecology, School of Medicine.
+Authored (or co-authored) 318 research publications

 - accepting new patients